abhishek-sanwal/Email_Authentication_DRF/readme.md

 # Django Rest framework Custom Authentication using Email and password.

 ## This project provided custom login signup functionality using drf django rest framework in the form of rest apis.
+It uses jwt token to validate users and sign them in.

 ## How to Run?